kev-fung/Flowrate-Data-Explorer/README.md

 For local installations, move into the source folder, mlflowrates, then pip install the package.

 ## Usage
-Usage for the software is provided in the form of a notebook, to allow users to understand how to use the code.
+Usage for the software is provided in the form of a notebook, EXAMPLE.ipynb, to allow users to understand how to use the code.

 ## License
 MIT Licence